atis06/kubeflow_project/README.md

  3. Go to 10.10.10.10 in your browser, then follow the setup instructions.
  4. After these steps you will be able to use Kubeflow platform.

-If you have any problems during the setup process please visit **this page**.
+If you have any problems during the setup process please visit [this page](https://www.kubeflow.org/docs/started/workstation/getting-started-minikf/).

 ## What is mnist_predict?
 Mnist_predict is an implementation of a Kubeflow pipeline written in Python.
 It has several functionality like: